THE CONNECTOR TRAIL

 Driving to the Trailheads:

 To get to either the Hop Valley Trailhead or the Wildcat Canyon Trailhead from Springdale, drive west to the town of Virgin, then turn north on the Kolob Terrace Road.
 It is roughly a 12.5-mile drive up the Kolob Terrace Road to the Hop Valley Trailhead and 3 miles more (15.5 miles total) to the Wildcat Canyon Trailhead (located after a sharp switchback in the road and a steep uphill).
-During winter, the Kolob Terrace Road is usually plowed to to the sharp u-turn below the will that leads to the Wildcat Canyon Trailhead.
+During winter, the Kolob Terrace Road is usually plowed to to the sharp U-turn below the hill that leads to the Wildcat Canyon Trailhead.

 Hiking the Connector Trail: